JbRemy/TFTProbas/readme.md

-# A small app to calculate probabilities to draw cards in TFT
+# A small app to calculate probabilities to draw champions in TFT

 To run the app you need to have python installed: